Cleric-K/vJoySerialFeeder/Docs/Quickstart.md

       > For unmapped bits (no number shown) the color of the box represents the _input_ bit.
 For mapped bits the color represents the virtual button state.

+   * Hat switches are also supported but because of the non-trivial ways in which a channel can be mapped, this is supported only through [Scripting](Scripting.md)

 9. Save your configuration as a `Profile`.
 Enter a profile name in the text box and click `Save`.
 The last used profile is automatically loaded on next run.

 10. Enjoy!